pappasam/coc-jedi/README.md

 ### (recommended) automatic Python package installation

-If you have [pipx](https://github.com/pipxproject/pipx) installed on your system and accessible within your path, coc-jedi will automatically download and manage `jedi-language-server` for you.
-There's not need to do anything more regarding Python package installation.
+If you are using Mac/Linux, `jedi-language-server` will be automatially installed and managed in an isoated virtualenv for you.
+There's no need to do anything regarding Python package installation.

+This may not work if `python3` is not mapped to at least `python 3.6`.

 ### (not recommended) manual Python package installation

-Otherwise, install [jedi-language-server](https://github.com/pappasam/jedi-language-server) on your system using [pipx](https://github.com/pipxproject/pipx).
-Make sure pipx is configured properly with your shell.
+If using Windows, or if you'd like more control over which `jedi-language-server` binary is used, install [jedi-language-server](https://github.com/pappasam/jedi-language-server) on your system using either pip or [pipx](https://github.com/pipxproject/pipx).
+If using pipx, make sure it is configured properly with your shell.

 ```bash
 pipx install jedi-language-server